brynsroberts/Automate-Data-Reduction/README.md

 * Table displaying number of known and unknown features before and after reduction
 * Table displaying %CV of internal standards in samples and pool qc samples
 * Table displaying %CV of known features in samples and pool qc samples
+* New .xlsx file of curated ms-flo output ready for single point quant script

 ## Sources